oharar/TMA4315/README.md

 Perhaps reduce the grouped data part to save time.
 And link to module 2 and videos in slides (as a prompt to lecturer that they are there).

+### Module 6

+The presentation could be reworked to improve the structure, and exploin the ordinal model better.